Postcode area: NR8.

 For everyday shopping, the Longwater Retail Park on the A47/A1074 junction is Costessey’s commercial hub, home to a large Sainsbury’s supermarket, Next, Pets at Home, and a range of chain restaurants and takeaways.
 A smaller Tesco Express serves New Costessey for quick convenience shopping, while Queen’s Hills has its own local centre with a Co-op, pharmacy, and community facilities.

-Old Costessey retains a more traditional village feel with The Bush pub – a characterful 17th-century coaching inn – at its heart, alongside a post office and small local businesses along The Street.
+Old Costessey retains a more traditional village feel with The Bush pub, a characterful 17th-century coaching inn, at its heart, alongside a post office and small local businesses along The Street.
 The Royal Norfolk Showground, which sits between Old Costessey and New Costessey, hosts major events throughout the year including the Royal Norfolk Show in June, providing a lively calendar of activities on the doorstep.

 Healthcare provision includes the Costessey Medical Centre in New Costessey and the nearby West Norwich Medical Practice.
-The Norfolk and Norwich University Hospital (NNUH) is just a 10-minute drive via the A47, providing comprehensive NHS services including A&E.
+The Norfolk and Norwich University Hospital (NNUH) is just a 10-minute drive via the A47, providing thorough NHS services including A&E.

 What Is the Community Like in Costessey?

 Costessey has a strong community identity, with an active parish council, regular community events, and a range of clubs and societies.
 The Costessey Centre on Longwater Lane serves as a community hub with meeting rooms, a hall for hire, and regular social activities.
-Queen’s Hills has developed its own vibrant community with a dedicated community centre, regular farmers’ markets, and family-friendly events.
+Queen’s Hills has developed its own active community with a dedicated community centre, regular farmers’ markets, and family-friendly events.

 Sports facilities include Longwater Lane playing fields, a bowls club, and several football and cricket teams.
-The nearby UEA Sportspark – one of the largest community sports facilities in the region – is accessible within a 10-minute drive, offering swimming, gym, climbing, and a huge range of fitness classes.
+The nearby UEA Sportspark, one of the largest community sports facilities in the region, is accessible within a 10-minute drive, offering swimming, gym, climbing, and a huge range of fitness classes.
 Golf enthusiasts benefit from Costessey Park Golf Club and the nearby Bawburgh Golf Club.

 The area attracts a diverse mix of residents: young families drawn by the schools and green spaces, professionals who appreciate the fast commute into Norwich, and retirees enjoying the quieter village atmosphere of Old Costessey.
 The Queen’s Hills development has created its own micro-community with a younger demographic and a strong emphasis on outdoor living and sustainability.

-07 Things to Do & Local Attractions
+Things to Do & Local Attractions

 The Royal Norfolk Showground hosts events year-round, from the flagship Royal Norfolk Show to car boot sales, craft fairs, and seasonal festivals.
 The nearby Easton Farm Park and Banham Zoo make for excellent family days out.
-For culture and entertainment, Norwich city centre is just minutes away with its theatres, independent cinema, restaurants, and vibrant nightlife around Tombland and the Lanes.
+For culture and entertainment, Norwich city centre is just minutes away with its theatres, independent cinema, restaurants, and lively nightlife around Tombland and the Lanes.

 Weekend trips to the North Norfolk coast take around 45 minutes, while the Norfolk Broads are accessible within 30 minutes.
 The area’s central position in the county makes it an ideal base for exploring everything Norfolk has to offer.